kishanbellur/kishanbellur.github.io/_pages/about.md

   - /about.html
 ---

-The UC Lab for Interfacial Dynamics (UCLID) is an interdisciplinary laboratory with both experimental and computational capabilities to explore transport mechanics at curved liquid-vapor surfaces such as drops, bubbles, sprays, etc. The lab is housed in [Mechanical and Materials Engineering](https://ceas.uc.edu/academics/departments/mechanical-materials-engineering.html) at [University of Cincinnati](https://www.uc.edu/) and is led by Prof. Kishan Bellur.
+The [University of Cincinnati](https://www.uc.edu/) Lab for Interfacial Dynamics (UCLID) is an interdisciplinary laboratory with experimental and computational capabilities to explore transport mechanics at curved liquid-vapor interfaces such as drops, bubbles, sprays, etc. The lab is housed in [Mechanical and Materials Engineering](https://ceas.uc.edu/academics/departments/mechanical-materials-engineering.html) and is led by [Prof. Kishan Bellur]{https://researchdirectory.uc.edu/p/bellurkn}.

 ![overview](/images/research_overview.png "lab overview")

-At UCLID, we study phase change at curved surfaces at a fundamental level using **theory**, _on-earth_ and _in-space_ **experiments**, and computational **modeling**.
+At UCLID, we study liquid-vapor phase change at a fundamental level using **theory**, _on-earth_ and _in-space_ **experiments**, and computational **modeling**.
 We then leverage the knowledge gained to pioneer next generation microscale phase change transfer devices, enable new technologies for the upcoming hydrogen economy, develop solutions for thermo-fluid management in microgravity and address critical issues in the food-water-energy nexus and enable breakthroughs in advanced manufacturing.
-Liquid-vapor interfacial dynamics is at the core of each of these technologies and forms the backbone of the research conducted at UCLID.

 If you are interested in learning more, explore the different tabs on this website or send Prof. Bellur an <a href="mailto:bellurkn@ucmail.uc.edu">email</a>.

 <!---Hi!
 I'm an engineer by profession, researcher by curiosity and educator by passion.
 I'm currently an assistant professor in [Mechanical and Materials Engineering](https://ceas.uc.edu/academics/departments/mechanical-materials-engineering.html) at [University of Cincinnati](https://www.uc.edu/). --->